spicycode/Vimlander-2-The-Quickening/README.markdown

     touch ~/.vim/custom_gvimrc

 Then, sprinkle to taste with your defaults, undoing my craziness, etc.  These files are ignored by git and enable fun for all.

+## On first run

+You will see errors, but this is just Vim complaining about not having the plugins it wants installed.
+Simply run:

+    :BundleInstall!